Thalassiodracon: Description

 Thalassiodracon was a small plesiosaur in the Late Triassic (Rhaetian) to the Early Jurassic (Hettangian) of Europe (age range: 201.6 to 196.5 million years ago).
 It measured approximately 1.5 m long.
 It has a skull length of 17 cm, neck length of 75.5 cm, and trunk length of 68 cm.

 Plesiosaurs lived in both saltwater and freshwater areas, with specific adaptations to help them thrive, with Thalassiodracon hawkinsi being no exception.
 The neck of Thalassiodracon was slightly shorter than that of subsequent plesiosaurs.
 The cervical vertebrae were between 27 and 31, while those of Plesiosaurus were 35 - 37.
 Moreover, the skull was unusually short and equipped with long teeth.
-The orbits were very large, with sclerotic rings.
-The orbits of the skull were enlarged, containing likewise large, flat sclerotic rings.
+The orbits of the skull were enlarged, containing likewise large, flat scleral rings.
 These rings are theorized to help the eyes of the creature to be well adjusted for a low-light environment found in its habitat.
 Other features like elongated staples and fused exoccipital bones seem to suggest adapted underwater hearing.
 Like some modern reptiles, the teeth inside the skull had a constant replacement cycle as they wore out during the animal's lifetime.
 The cycle appears to have occurred in a wave shaped pattern, with cycle repeating every third tooth.